The United States Food and Drug Administration (FDA) controls

 Since then, substances

-that were previously classified as were maintaining their classification and can
+that were previously classified as were upholding their classification and can

 be found in the Code of Federal Regulations (21 CFR).
 All substances requesting